 I wrote a paper review for It Never Work In Theory.

-I posted a paper review at “It Will Never work In Theory”.
+I reviewed a paper at Never Work In Theory.

 A few months ago I read Good to Great, a book about the factors that led to companies making a transition from being “good” to being “great”.
 Collins, the author, defines “great” as companies whose stock performed at least three times better than the overall market over at least fifteen years.
 While the book is ostensibly about a research study, it feels packaged as a set of recommendations for executives looking to turn their good companies into great ones.